mclenhard/catie-mcp/README.md

 - `tools`: Regex patterns for tool names and their target endpoints
 - `toolMappings`: Mappings for tool name transformations to resolve naming conflicts
 - `default`: Fallback endpoint for requests that don't match any pattern
+- `ui`: Authentication credentials for the monitoring UI

 The configuration file is automatically reloaded when changes are detected.